AmnezziaCS/ContributorJS/readme.md

 If the script doesn't go through, you should **get an error in your cmd**.

-If you can't resolve it check in order :
+If you can't resolve it, make sure:

 - That you set the correct **email** in `.env`
 - That you gave the correct **repository** link in `.env`